How to Day Trade Stocks with Less than $25,000

 Trading Stocks with Less than $25,000

-- A pattern day trader is someone who makes four or more intraday trades in a five-day period.
-Therefore, you can make three day trades in a five day period and not be subject to the $25,000 minimum.
+- Since a pattern day trader is someone who makes four or more intraday trades in a five-day period, you can make three day trades in a five-day period and not be subject to the $25,000 minimum.
 That's less than one day trade a day, which isn't ideal for a day trader.
 The only benefit to this approach is that you won't over-trade.
-The drawback is that you need to pick and choose between valid trade signals, and thus not receive the full benefit of a proven strategy.
+The drawback is that you need to pick and choose between valid trade signals, so you won't receive the full benefit of a proven strategy.
 If you opt to go this route, consider the Daily Range Day Trading Strategy.

-- Day trade a stock market outside the U.S., with a broker also outside the U.S. Not all foreign stock markets have the same account minimums or day trading rules as the U.S. Research other markets and see if they offer the opportunities for day trading you are looking for.
-Consult both tax and legal professionals before considering this approach.
+- Day trade a stock market outside the U.S., with a broker also outside the U.S. Not all foreign stock markets have the same account minimums or day trading rules as the U.S. Research other markets and see if they offer the opportunities for day trading that fit your needs.
+Consult both tax and legal professionals to understand the ramifications before considering this approach.

 - Join up with a day trader firm.
-The structure of each firm varies, but typically you deposit an amount of capital (much less than $25,000) and they provide you with capital to trade--with your deposit safeguarding them from losses you may take--or the firm simply leverages your capital.
+The structure of each firm varies, but typically you deposit an amount of capital (much less than $25,000) and they provide you with capital to trade, with your deposit safeguarding them from losses you may take.
+Otherwise, the firm simply leverages your capital.
 For more on day trading firms and getting hired, see Day Trading as a Career: Don't Make These Resume Mistakes.

 - One less attractive choice is to open multiple day trading accounts with different brokers.
 For example, if you open two accounts you can make six day trades in a five-day period: three trades for each broker.
 This is less attractive because if you already have limited capital each account is likely to be quite small and day trading with such small accounts isn't likely to produce much income.
 With small amounts of capital in each account, you are severely limited in the types of stocks you can trade, and some brokers may not even accept the small deposit.

-This section provides a basic summary of each market, and the recommended minimum capital you can start day trading with.
+This section provides a basic summary of each market, and the recommended minimum capital to get you started day trading.

-- The forex market trades 24-hours a day during the week and is where the world's currencies are traded, such as the U.S. and Canadian dollars, and the Euro.
+- The forex market trades 24 hours a day during the week.
+This is where you can trade the world's currencies, such as U.S. and Canadian dollars, and the Euro.
 Think forex is confusing?
 Here's what you need to know.
-With forex trading it's recommended you start with at least $500, but preferably more.
-The forex market offers leverage of 50:1 (varies by broker), so a $500 deposit means you can trade, and earn on (or lose on) $25,000 in capital.
+With forex trading, consider starting with at least $500, but preferably more.
+The forex market offers leverage of 50:1 (this varies by broker), so a $500 deposit means you can trade and earn, or lose, on $25,000 of capital.
 Profits and losses mount quickly.
-See: How to Day Trade the Forex Market in Two Hours or Less a Day.

-- The futures market is where stock index futures (S&P 500 E-mini for example) and commodities (such as gold, oil, and copper) are traded.
-Futures are an inherently leveraged product, in that a small amount of capital--$400 or $500 the in the case of the S&P 500 E-mini contract--gives you a one contract position in a product that moves 10+ points a day, where each point is worth $50.
+- The futures market is where you can trade stock index futures (S&P 500 E-mini for example) and commodities (such as gold, oil, and copper).
+Futures are an inherently leveraged product, in that a small amount of capital, such as $400 or $500 the in the case of the S&P 500 E-mini contract, gives you a one-contract position in a product that moves 10+ points a day, where each point is worth $50.
 Profits and losses pile up quickly.
-It's recommended futures traders start with at least $2500 (if trading a contract like the S&P 500 E-mini), but that will vary based on risk tolerance and contract(s) traded.
+It's recommended futures traders start with at least $2,500 (if trading a contract like the S&P 500 E-mini), but that will vary based on risk tolerance and contract(s) traded.
 See Capital Required for Day Trading Futures for more details.

 - Day trading the options market is another alternative.
 Options are a derivative of an underlying product (such as a stock), so you don't need to pay the upfront cost of the stock.
 Instead, you pay (or receive) a premium for participating in the price movements of the underlying.
 The value of the option contract you hold changes over time as the price of the underlying fluctuates.
 What type of options you trade will determine the capital you need, but several thousand dollars can get you started.

 If you have less than $25,000 you can still day trade.
 It just shouldn't be in the stock market, though.
 The stock market is capital intensive and provides minimal leverage.
 Almost all day traders are better off using their capital more efficiently in the forex or futures market.
-These markets require far less capital to get started, and even several thousand dollars can start producing a decent income in these markets (see How Much Money Can I Make As a Day Trader).
+These markets require far less capital to get started, and even several thousand dollars can start producing a decent income in these markets.